Catania Entry Requirements

 Electronic Travel Authorization (ETIAS)

-3 years validity or until passport expires
+90 days per 180-day period, valid for three years or until passport expires

 Includes